openresearchlabs/openresearchlabs.github.io/README.md

 # Turku Data Science Group website

-The following README gives a quick glance on how to add information from data files to Turku Data Science Group Website.
+The following README gives a quick glance on how to add information from data files to this Website.

 ## Editing the front page